 - The facility to add your overdraft account

-Until recently, users were able to link only their current and savings account to their UPI ID.
+Until recently, users were able to link only their current and savings accounts to their UPI ID.
 At present, they can access their overdraft accounts and set up an automatic payment mechanism.
-The limit of the transaction too is increased; from Rs.
+The limit of the transaction is increased; from Rs.
 100000 to Rs.
 200000

 - Utmost security

 When scanning the QR code, UPI now lets you verify the authenticity of your chosen merchant.
 The customer receives a notification if the merchant is an unauthorized dealer.
 It also is the safest means of payment.
 Here, you don’t share your card details.
 All you key in the app is your PIN (Personal Identification Number).